“What do you want the story to be about? Give me a topic,” my grandma used to reply.

 WHERE DOES YOUR COMPANY FIND ENGAGING, HIGH-IMPACT PRESENTERS for your corporate workshops?

 It’s not an easy task.
-If you could make a connection between the person in your company who contracts innovative workshop designers/presenters, and me, we both would be thankful.
-My e-mail address is Alina@MindTerrainCoaching.com .
+If you could connect me with the person in your company who contracts innovative workshop designers/facilitators, we both would be thankful.
+My e-mail address is Alina@AlinaBas.com .